North Texas Food Bank Partners With DoorDash To Deliver Meals To Seniors In Need

 Her first stop was Mesquite resident Gloria Rodriguez’s apartment.

 “I’m on cancer stage four and it’s really hard for me,” Rodriguez said.
-“It means a lot, because being the way I am, sick you know, it’s hard for me to go outside and wait and all that.”READ MORE: Dallas College Making More Space For High Schoolers At Brookhaven Campus
+“It means a lot, because being the way I am, sick you know, it’s hard for me to go outside and wait and all that.”READ MORE: Groundbreaking Held In Arlington For Medal Of Honor Museum

 Seniors 60 or older living in the 75234, 75110, 75212, 75428, 75482, 75134 and 75048 zip codes who meet governmental income guidelines are now eligible to have these groceries delivered to their homes once a month.